nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 ![](/assets/images/l10-resources.jpeg)

-### Features

-The other benefit of base packages is that you gain Logos features alongside your discounted resources.

-I love writing sermons and being able to quickly highlight and organize my notes right inside of Logos.

-The ability to do searches across your entire library is unbelievable.
-Imagine having a research assistant who can comb through your entire library and bring you every resource relevant to a particular topic or Bible passage you are interested in learning more about in a matter of seconds.
-That research assistant feature has a name in Logos: Factbook.

-The [newest version of Logos](https://www.nickstapleton.me/logos-10-review-live-in-the-word/) introduces new features and improves others: sermon builder quotes, print library, and search reimagined.

-## My Favorite Resources + Features

-In an effort to help you discern what package may suit you best, I want to share what resources and features I find most valuable in Logos.

-### Resources

 Here are some of the resources I use and value the most and what Logos package they are available in:

 * [Pillar NT Commentaries](https://partners.faithlife.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/product/210376/pillar-new-testament-commentary-pntc) ➡ Platinum or Anglican Gold